PimCoumans/AnimationPlanner/Sources/AnimationPlanner/Documentation.docc/AnimationPlanner.md

 ## Overview

 Start by typing `AnimationPlanner.plan` and begin creating your animation sequence.
 Within the `animations` closure you can provide all of your animations.
+Using the returned ``RunningSequence`` a completion handler can be added.

 > Note: Any animation created with AnimationPlanner can use a `CAMediaTimingFunction` animation curve with its animations.
 This framework provides numerous presets (like `.quintOut`) through an custom extension.